-Another critical dimension for business success is the change or differentiation in the value proposition for the customer compared to other offers [53].
-Meanwhile, other scholars argue that innovation goes beyond changing customer offerings, by also involving change in the way business is done hence it expands above process and products [61].
-Another aspect suggested in literature is the focus of business models to be not only firm centric but also involving a wider set of stakeholders that can transform the business model [62].
-Most importantly, they provide a sustainable value proposition (SVP) which stretches beyond a mere customer value proposition and are economically viable while contributing to environmental and social positive impact [55].
-Tukker [59] and Bocken et al. [53] provide insights on different types of customer value propositions, which they distinguish between three key value propositions: 1) product-oriented services, where customer is provided with tangible value of materials and human resources , 2) use-oriented services, where customer is provided with both tangible or intangible value through access and availability, 3) result-oriented services, where value delivered is agreed between customer and provider and can be both tangible and intangible value offer.
-Tukker [59] however argue that these types of offers can have different impact for business and environment, and sometimes contradictory results where business gains and environmental gains do not go hand in hand.
-From a business perspective, introducing product-related services is of interest but these lead to only incremental environmental improvements, but from an environmental perspective, most promising are function-oriented value offers [59].
+Another critical dimension for business success is the change or differentiation in the value proposition for the customer compared to other offers [20].
+Meanwhile, other scholars argue that innovation goes beyond changing customer offerings, by also involving change in the way business is done hence it expands above process and products [30].
+Another aspect suggested in literature is the focus of business models to be not only firm centric but also involving a wider set of stakeholders that can transform the business model [31].
+Most importantly, they provide a sustainable value proposition (SVP) which stretches beyond a mere customer value proposition and are economically viable while contributing to environmental and social positive impact [24].
+Tukker [28] and Bocken et al. [20] provide insights on different types of customer value propositions, which they distinguish between three key value propositions: 1) product-oriented services, where customer is provided with tangible value by a more efficient use of materials and human resources, 2) use-oriented services, where customer is provided with both tangible or intangible value through access and availability, 3) result-oriented services, where value delivered is agreed between customer and provider and can be both tangible and intangible value offer.
+Tukker [28] however argue that these types of offers can have different impact for business and environment, and sometimes contradictory results where business gains and environmental gains do not go hand in hand.
+From a business perspective, introducing product-related services is of interest but these lead to only incremental environmental improvements, but from an environmental perspective, most promising are function-oriented value offers [28].

-Uniqueness (competitive advantage)
+4) Uniqueness (competitive advantage)

-Uniqueness of a business model can be a way to achieve competitive advantage, and this is enabled through a differentiation strategy across chosen market scopes [63].
-Porter [63] writes that uniqueness or competitive advantage can be achieved through three generic strategies: cost leadership, differentiation, or focus/segmentation.
+Uniqueness of a business model can be a way to achieve competitive advantage, and this is enabled through a differentiation strategy across chosen market scopes [32].
+Porter (1980) writes that uniqueness or competitive advantage can be achieved through three generic strategies: cost leadership, differentiation, or focus/segmentation.
 Cost leadership strategy involves the firm obtaining market shares through attracting cost-conscious or price-sensitive customers, thus targeting customers in most or all segments of an industry through offering the lowest price.
-Differentiation strategy involves offering unique value through distinctive product or service features that are different in the industry and which are widely valued by customers or perceived as value added to their preferences [63][64][65], that is targeting customers in most or all segments through the attributes of services other than price.
-The focus strategy on the other hand involves seeking a narrow competitive scope by selecting a segment or a group of segments in the industry while tailoring strategy accordingly to that segment (differentiation focus) [63][64] Businesses that adopt either of the strategies can achieve competitive advantage and less those that combine or stand in between [63][64].
+Differentiation strategy involves offering unique value through distinctive product or service features that are different in the industry and which are widely valued by customers or perceived as value added to their preferences [32] [33] [34], that is targeting customers in most or all segments through the attributes of services other than price.
+The focus strategy on the other hand involves seeking a narrow competitive scope by selecting a segment or a group of segments in the industry while tailoring strategy accordingly to that segment either through offering a lower cost in that segment (cost focus) or differentiate itself in that segment (differentiation focus) [32] [33] Businesses that adopt either of the strategies can achieve competitive advantage and less those that combine or stand in between [32] [33].

-Newness to the market
+5) Newness to the market

-Innovativeness or newness refers to the degree of familiarity organizations, users, and industry have with a product or service [66] and distinguishing between different degrees of innovations is evidenced as critical [66][67].
-Newness relative to the outside world or market is a dimension that allows distinguishing between the type of innovation being marketed [66][67], which can have different implications for realization of value from innovation e.g. transform technology, business, or whole industries.
-We used the five innovation typologies developed by Garcia and Calantone [66] to classify innovations based on degree of innovativeness:
+Innovativeness or newness refers to the degree of familiarity organizations, users, and industry have with a product or service [35] and distinguishing between different degrees of innovations is evidenced as critical [35] [36].
+Newness relative to the outside world or market is a dimension that allows distinguishing between the type of innovation being marketed [35] [36], which can have different implications for realization of value from innovation e.g. transform technology, business, or whole industries.
+We used the five innovation typologies developed by Garcia and Calantone [35] to classify innovations based on degree of innovativeness: